exciting/dpg-2026-hacky-hour/README.md

 ## Running the tutorials
 These hands-on tutorials are designed to provide an overview of different methods implemented in the [`exciting`](https://exciting-code.org/) code and how they can be used.
 Due to time contraints, we do not perform the actual simulations but rather fetch results from precomputed datasets, published on [NOMAD](https://nomad-lab.eu).
 However, it must be noted that the commands remain mostly the same for actual exciting runs, we just refer to a 'mock' exciting-program instead of calling the actual program.
 It still downloads results in the exact same way as you would obtain with the actual program.

 In our experience, each of the tutorials takes about 15-20 minutes to complete.
-We therefore recommend you to focus on one notebook your choice and check the other ones at a later point.
+We therefore recommend you to focus on one notebook of your choice and check the other ones at a later point.
 You have the opportunity to choose a notebook based on the following methods:

 1. 3-in-1: Calculating ground state properties using **GGA**, **metaGGA** and **hybrid** functionals -- recommended for beginners
 2. Calculation of excited-state properties using the **G<sub>0</sub>W<sub>0</sub>** approximation